etraveli/refactoring-java/README.md

 # Refactoring Java

 The code creates an information slip about movie rentals.

-The code has been refactored to improve its readability and maintainability.
+- The code is refactored to make it more readable, maintainable, and testable.
 - The changes made to the code are documented in the [CHANGELIST.md](CHANGELIST.md)
 - Original code can be found in the [etraveli/refactoring-java](https://github.com/etraveli/refactoring-java)

+## Dependencies

+1. Java 21
+2. Apache Maven >= 3.9.6

 ## How to run the tests